microsoft/fluentui/packages/react-components/react-components/etc/react-components.api.md

 import { Portal } from '@fluentui/react-portal';
 import { PortalProps } from '@fluentui/react-portal';
 import { PortalState } from '@fluentui/react-portal';
+import { PositioningProps } from '@fluentui/react-positioning';
+import { PositioningShorthand } from '@fluentui/react-positioning';
+import { PositioningShorthandValue } from '@fluentui/react-positioning';
 import { PresenceBadge } from '@fluentui/react-badge';
 import { presenceBadgeClassName } from '@fluentui/react-badge';
 import { presenceBadgeClassNames } from '@fluentui/react-badge';